icopy-site/awesome/docs/awesome/vim-galore.md

 :nmap b :echo "Foo"<cr>
 ```

-But what if you want to map the default behavior of `b` (https://github.com/mhinz/vim-galore/blob/master/going one word back) to
+But what if you want to map the default behavior of `b` (going one word back) to
 another key?

 ```vim